elotroalex/f22-intro-dh/schedule.md

 ### The Final Week

-#### Launch: Nerves, Celebration and Joy
+#### Curtains: Nerves, Celebration and Joy

+[Location TBD]

 On the final week we will simply celebrate each other's works and camaraderie.
-Stay tuned for next semesters *Introduction to Digital Humanities II: Algorithmic Approaches to Corpora*.
-Location TBD.
+Stay tuned for next semester's *Introduction to Digital Humanities II: Algorithmic Approaches to Corpora*.